ibexa/documentation-developer/docs/api/field_type_type_and_value.md

 #### `getFieldTypeIdentifier()`

 Returns a unique identifier for the custom Field Type which is used to assign the type to a Field definition.
-By convention it should be prefixed by a unique vendor shortcut (e.g. `ez` for eZ Systems).
+By convention it should be prefixed by a unique vendor shortcut (e.g. `ez` for Ibexa).

 #### `getSettingsSchema()`